salvacarrion/autonmt/docs/get-started/quickstart.md

-# Your first experiment
+# Quickstart: your first experiment

-This page walks through a complete, minimal AutoNMT run — **fetch a corpus, train a small Transformer, score it, and write a report** — explaining every block as we go.
-It needs the HuggingFace dataset loader, so install the `hf` extra first:
+This page runs a complete, minimal AutoNMT experiment end to end — **fetch a corpus, train a small Transformer, score it, and write a report** — explaining each block as we go.
+It uses the HuggingFace dataset loader, so install the `hf` extra first:

 ```bash
 pip install -e '.[hf]'